waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Complex Tiles:**
     *   `WARP_CARPET_DOWN/LEFT/RIGHT`: Traversable.
 Activated by pressing the corresponding direction while standing on the tile to trigger a warp.
     *   `WARP_CARPET_DOWN`: Traversable.
 Activated by pressing 'Down' while standing on the tile to trigger a warp.
-    *   `unknown` (in Ruins of Alph Puzzle Chambers): This tile type represents a special interaction point.
-In the Ho-Oh and Omanyte chambers, standing on the tile at (3,3) and interacting with the puzzle object at (3,2) triggers the puzzle.
-In RuinsOfAlphOutside at (2,18), it appears to be a standard traversable floor tile.
+    *   `unknown` (Puzzle Trigger): In the Ruins of Alph puzzle chambers (Ho-Oh, Omanyte, Aerodactyl), standing on the tile at (3,3) and facing up to interact with the object at (3,2) activates the puzzle interface.
+In other locations, such as RuinsOfAlphOutside at (2,18), it functions as a standard traversable floor tile.

 ### Other Mechanics
 *   **Object Impassability:** All Map Objects (NPCs, items, signs, etc.) are impassable.